NeuroCognitiveImagingLab/NCIL-website/handbook/index.md

 # {% include icon.html icon="fa-solid fa-book-open" %}Lab Handbook
 {:.center}

 The Lab Handbook provides information on the roles, policies, expectations, and resources in the lab.
-If you would like to learn more about being involved in the lab, please click the link below.
+It is primarily a reference for people who are already working in the lab - especially new folks.
+But, it is a public document so feel free to look through it if you're curious about the lab!

 {%
   include button.html